 - Two areas are closed to monkfish fishing (both bottom trawlers and gillnetters) year-round to protect sensitive habitat.

 - Fishermen must use gear with specific requirements that prevent them from fishing in sensitive hard bottom areas.

 Monkfish fisheries sometimes incidentally catch dogfish and skates.
-Fishermen are allowed to keep both of these species as long as they have the appropriate Federal permits and the fishing seasons for these species are open.
+Fishermen are allowed to keep both of these species as long as they have the appropriate federal permits and comply with the appropriate regulations for these fisheries.
 There is a limit on the amount of bycatch allowed, and the mesh on gillnets and trawl nets must be larger than the established minimum size to reduce bycatch.

-Gillnets used to target monkfish can incidentally capture protected species, such as sea turtles, large whales (right, humpback, and fin whales), harbor porpoise, and dolphins.
+Gillnets used to target monkfish can incidentally capture protected species, such as sea turtles, large whales (right, humpback, and fin whales), harbor porpoise, dolphins, and Atlantic sturgeon.
 Monkfish fishermen follow a number of measures to reduce the fishery’s potential impact on protected species:

 - In the Mid-Atlantic, management measures designed to reduce sea turtle bycatch prohibit gillnet vessels from using large mesh (7 inches or greater) gillnets in certain areas during certain times of the year to protect migrating sea turtles.
 These rolling closures are timed based on projected sea surface temperatures in monkfish fishing areas, as sea turtles are known to migrate into these areas when temperatures are about 52 degrees Fahrenheit or higher.
 The closures move large-mesh gillnetting north in advance of sea turtles migrating into monkfish fishing areas and, along with other precautions, have greatly reduced incidental catch of sea turtles in this fishery.